HEMU-430X: Commercial version (EMU-260/320)

 EMU-260/320, formerly known as KTX-III, are the commercial derivatives of HEMU-430X.
-It is expected to enter service in late 2020 or early 2021.
+They were expected to enter service in late 2020 or early 2021.
 According to the initial information, in a normal 8-car, 197.6 m configuration, KTX-III would consist of two driving trailers at either end and six motorized intermediate cars giving 9.84 MW of power with an option of extension to 10 cars.
-The second, fourth and seventh cars will house transformers, each connected to inverter groups on the neighbouring third, fifth, respective sixth cars.
+The second, fourth and seventh cars will house transformers, each connected to inverter groups on the neighboring third, fifth, respective sixth cars.
 The end cars will house the batteries, while pantographs will be installed on the extreme intermediate cars.

 The goal for maximum operating speed was originally 350 km/h, which was expected to enable Seoul-Busan travel times of 1 hour 50 minutes.
 In plans released in October 2010, the planned service speed was raised to 370 km/h.
 In the default configuration, the first two cars will be first class with 2+1 seating, the third car will house a bar and special passenger compartments with facing pairs of 3 or 2 seats, the fourth to eighth cars will be standard class with "3" seating, with foldable seats offering altogether 378 seats.

 In September 2016, the designs of the EMU-260 and EMU-320 were decided, and it was known that the EMU-260 and EMU-320 would share the same design but with different patterns.

-In May 2017, the EMU-260's mock-up and interior design were released to the public, and public opinion on the mock-up and interior design was collected.
+In May 2017, the mock-up and interior design of the EMU-260 and EMU-320 were released to the public, and public opinion on the mock-up and interior design was collected.

 The first EMU-260 was released in November 2019 into trial operation.
+The EMU-260 was subsequently named the KTX-Eum, and it entered service on 4 January 2021.

+The first EMU-320 was released in November 2023 into trial operation.
+The EMU-320 was subsequently named the KTX-Cheongryong, and it entered service on 1 May 2024.